shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 * It takes work (revising and rewriting, re-ordering, tidying, copying and eliminating, etc) to become familiar with materials.
 It's the start of a relationship, to making a new friend.

+* Rhymes, slogans, and catch phrases are useful for remembering ideas, because they draw on our affinity for pattern and motor skills.

 ## The goal

 We already have the trusty index to help us with random recall.
 An index offers a way into a body of